lgtm-migrator/parsers/parsers/squoosh/README.md

 # Squoosh — Image Optimizer
 ## Description

-This parser helps you optimize your images using [Squoosh](https://github.com/GoogleChromeLabs/squoosh).
+This parser helps you optimize and convert your images using [Squoosh](https://github.com/GoogleChromeLabs/squoosh).

 Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).